jwhiting/claude-code-slash-commands/commands/session-03-plan.md

       critical facts or instructions that have been given that must be remembered.
     - a concise but detailed recapitulation of work that was done
-    - TEST EXECUTION REPORT (if applicable): If this phase included tests, include the complete test report from the penultimate step, showing all tests were run and passed.
-If tests were not included, document the reason.
+    - Test execution report (Test-Bound phases only): If this was a Test-Bound phase, include the complete test report from the penultimate step to document policy adherence.
+If Test-Exempt, document the reason.
     - problems or unexpected situations encountered and how they were addressed, and anything that deviated from the plan or was not captured in the plan.